A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Study Design

 \subsection{LLMs under Test}

 In our research, we focus on evaluating three distinguished models: Llama-2-7b~\citep{meta_llama}, Vicuna-v1.5-7b~\citep{vicuna_7b_v1_5}, and GPT-3.5-Turbo-1106~\citep{openai_research_overview}.
 These models were chosen due to their prevalent use in security-related research, encompassing both attack simulations and the development of defensive strategies.
 The decision to omit GPT-4 from our evaluation stems from its significant operational requirements.
-Preliminary assessments of GPT-3.5-Turbo indicated extensive query processing times, reaching a total of 79,314, in addition to the economic implications linked to GPT-4's token pricing—set at \$0.01 per 1,000 tokens~\citep{openai_pricing}.
-These constraints make the inclusion of GPT-4 in a comparative analysis economically prohibitive.
+Preliminary evaluations of GPT-3.5-Turbo revealed an exceptionally high query count, totaling 79,314.
+When taking into account the economic ramifications associated with the token pricing of GPT-4, which is established at \$0.01 per 1,000 tokens \citep{openai_pricing}, this financial consideration renders the incorporation of GPT-4 into a comparative study economically challenging.